MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 `navigator`, which provides access to the `getDetails()` method that surfaces various acquisition details, including the Campaign ID.
 There is no need for a parameter input when calling this method, as the user agent (UA) is expected to derive application context through the UA or store platform user account.
-We are introducing the layer of `acquisitionInfoProvider` to `navigator` (rather than flattening the API as `navigator.getAcquisitionInfoDetails()`) in order to leave the possibility of additional functionality attached to the `acquisitionInfoProvider` attribute open.

 ```js
 if (navigator.acquisitionInfoProvider === undefined) {